Quick Links

 All placements for the The Treehouse are made through the Local Authority.
 If you are interested in considering The Treehouse for your child, please contact your allocated case office at the Havering SEN Team or, if you are from out of borough, contact the SEN Team directly via sen@havering.gov.uk In line with Local Authority agreed practices, we are unable to offer a tour of our setting unless a child has been offered a place by the Local Authority.
 This is to manage staff workload and to limit disruptions to the setting.

-To be considered for a place in the ARP the pupil must:
+To be considered for a place in the SEND Unit the pupil must:

 • have an Education Health and Care Plan (EHCP)